rui314/mold/docs/mold.md

   default behavior.

 * `-z max-page-size`=_number_:
-  Some CPU ISAs support multiple different memory page sizes.
+  Some CPU ISAs support multiple memory page sizes.
 This option specifies the maximum page size that an output binary can run on.
+In general, binaries built for a larger page size can run on a system with a smaller page size, but not vice versa.
 The default value is 4 KiB for i386, x86-64, and RISC-V, and 64 KiB for ARM64.

 * `-z nodefaultlib`:
   Make the dynamic loader ignore default search paths.